GLASS IN THE MEDITERRANEAN AND THE NEAR EAST

 This five-day course provides an introduction to archaeological glass, its typology, technology, composition and chronological development.
 It will be of interest to students, early career researchers and others who wish to engage with current research on ancient glass.
 It comprises daily lectures (20 hours), glass handling sessions, workshops/demonstrations on chemical analysis and scanning electron microscopy of glass, as well as a museum visit (10 hours).

-Course Fee: The course fee includes tuition, teaching materials, daily coffee and biscuits, and a welcome and a farewell meal, plus BSA membership for a month including 24 hour access to the superb library and entry to archaeological sites and museums in Greece.
-The fee is £460.
-Self-catering shared accommodation (twin rooms, including breakfast; £18.00 per night) at the BSA Hostel will be available for booking for a limited number of successful applicants.
-Please check here for further information.
+Course Fee: The course fee includes tuition, teaching materials, coffee/tea and snacks, and a farewell meal, plus BSA membership for a month with 24-hour access to the superb library and entry to archaeological sites and public museums in Greece.
+It also covers self-catering, shared accommodation in double rooms (including breakfast) for six nights at the BSA Hostel.
+The fee is 580€.
+Please check the BSA’s website for further information (https://www.bsa.ac.uk/member-services/accommodation/).
 Travel to and from Athens and health insurance are the sole responsibility of the course participant.

 The course is limited to 12 places.
 The successful candidates will be informed by late March 2023.
 Post-graduate students are recommended to apply to their universities for financial support.